 - Understand any global trends involving their manufactured product.

-In a brief perspective, a DevOps engineer is an officer having extensive knowledge about all criteria of an IT company.
+In a nutshell, a DevOps engineer is an officer who knows a lot about all of the parts of an IT company.
 So, instead of working in one section of a company, he works in both.

 They hold expertise in-